 Think of the latter as a results-oriented approach to retirement saving.
 You start with the amount of savings you’d like to have in retirement and then work backward to see how much you are likely to have to contribute from year to year to achieve that result.

 A retirement calculator can help you figure this out.
 However, people often find they have difficulty affording the amount of retirement contributions calculations show they should make.

 If you’re just starting your career, you may have to make smaller contributions now and then pick up the pace as your wages grow.
 That’s fine, but don’t leave too much of your retirement saving for later in your career.

 For one thing, as wages grow, spending tends to grow as well.
 Ten years from now you might have a higher income, but by then saving for retirement might mean competing with other priorities like buying a house, having children, or paying off student loans.

 So, determining what year-to-year retirement-account contributions to shoot for based on your long-term goals is worthwhile even if you can’t always meet those year-to-year targets.
 It can help you weigh your future needs against near-term spending temptations.
 It can also give you a clearer idea of what to expect in the future.

-- The annual limit for contributions to both traditional and Roth IRAs remains unchanged at $6,000.
+- The annual limit for contributions to both traditional and Roth IRAs was increased by $500 to $7,000 in 2024.

-However these IRS limits apply to your situation, every year you should take a fresh look at how much to contribute to your retirement savings.
+These IRS limits apply to your situation, so every year you should take a fresh look at how much to contribute to your retirement savings.
 After all, there are no guarantees when it comes to building a retirement nest egg; but the more you put into it, the more you increase your chances of a comfortable retirement.